ShaunCurtis/Blazr.VSA/Documents/Introduction-To-Antimony.md

 Antimony is my implementation of the CQS pattern in DotNetCore.
 It is a simple library that provides the building blocks for implementing the CQS and Mediator patterns in your application.

-The diagram below shows thw basic structure and data flows for Blazor Server and WebAssembly applications.
+The diagram below shows the basic structure and data flows for Blazor Server and WebAssembly applications.

-In Blazor Server, the Hub session dispatches requests directly to the server-side Mediatr service and the reqiestered server-side handlers.
+In Blazor Server, the Hub session dispatches requests directly to the server-side Mediatr service and the reqiestered Entity Framework handlers.

 In Blazor WebAssembly, the hub session dispatches the requests to the local client-side Mediator service.
-This has different API based registered handlers.
-These call the API endpoints with the Mediatr requests.
-The endpoints dispatch the requests to the server-side handlers.
+This has API based registered handlers which call API endpoints with the specific Mediatr requests.
+The endpoints dispatch the requests to the Entity Framework server-side handlers.

 ![Antimony](../images/antinomy-1.png)

 ## The Backend Pipelines

-Requests can be split into three categories, each with their own pipeline.
+There are three CQS pipelines.

 ### Record Queries